chelh/VBASync/README.md

 <h1>VBA Sync Tool&#x2001;<img src='http://i.imgur.com/sQAsBy4.png' alt='VBA Syc Tool logo' /></h1>

 Microsoft Office VBA code is usually held in binary format, making proper version control difficult.
 VBA Sync Tool synchronizes macros between a VBA-enabled file and a folder, enabling easy version control using any version control system.

-It has two modes: **Extract**&nbsp;mode extracts modules from the file into the folder.
+This tool has two modes: **Extract**&nbsp;mode extracts modules from the file into the folder.
 You can then commit the extracted files to version control. **Publish**&nbsp;mode publishes modules from the folder into the file.
 You should do this after merges.
 In either mode, you can cherry-pick which modules you want to synchronize.

 This tool is superior to many other solutions because it…
   * …Does not add to your VBA code base.